ned-chambers/Improving_public_service_response_times_with_NYC311_data/README.md

 - Faster classification and automated filtering reduce resolution times, but may leave issues unresolved.
 - Complex repairs and legal processes contribute to delays, requiring better coordination and follow-up mechanisms.
 - Resource allocation should **prioritise high-impact complaint types** and **locations with frequent delays**.

-These insights will guide predictive modeling and recommendations for improving NYC311 service efficiency.